openframeworks/ofBook/18_version_control_with_git/chapter.md

 #### `git merge`

-As we are already on `master`, we can now merge the `celebration` branch back into, to make our celebratory message available there, too.
+We can now merge the `celebration` branch back into our `master` branch to make our celebratory message available there too.
 This happens with the [`git merge`](http://git-scm.com/docs/git-merge) command.
 We use `git merge <branchname>` to merge another branch into the current branch, like so: